Identifying and Analyzing Sepsis States: A Retrospective Study on Patients with Sepsis in ICUs: Discussion

 Our framework identified the most discriminating attributes for each sepsis state and showed that each state manifests a unique set of pathological responses, which correspond to different extents of organ dysfunction.
 These observations have two significant implications: (i) in contrast to the SOFA metric, our method identifies a larger number of attributes to provide a comprehensive view of sepsis symptoms, allowing for a more detailed diagnostic criterion; and (ii) it is possible to focus on a smaller set of attributes to differentiate sepsis symptoms, potentially reducing the associated diagnostic time and associated cost.
 Our identification of three distinct MODS states associated with a higher mortality rate, provides insight into advanced management of sepsis in ICU environments.

 We also analyzed the association of different demographics and comorbidity profiles with identified sepsis states.
 Our results revealed that these sepsis states are composed of distinct populations with different demographics and comorbidity profiles, some of which have been supported in prior results.
 We find that a higher percentage of patients in MODS states had developed liver disease before the onset of sepsis, validating that patients with liver disease are more prone to developing severe sepsis \cite{gustot2009severe}.
-Patients with solid tumors may suffer from chronic advanced neoplasm and receive cancer chemotherapy, which weakens their immune system and disposes them to infective organisms, including multidrug-resistant organisms\cite{gudiol2016bloodstream}, leading to higher mortality if sepsis develops\cite{o2019341,rosolem2012critically,torres2015sepsis}.
-We find that solid tumors uniquely present in state A4 (highest mortality rate).
-Patients with drug and alcohol abuse are found in state A5 (which manifests damage to the nervous system).
-A possible reason is that patients with drug abuse are more likely to lack self-consciousness, suffer from malnutrition, and cause self-induced injury, making them susceptible to injury and sepsis \cite{kesler2016opioid, annie2018impact,lavender2013acute}.
-Furthermore, patients with alcohol abuse are more likely to develop liver cirrhosis, leading to the development of sepsis with severe outcomes\cite{o2007alcohol,moss2005epidemiology, gustot2017sepsis}.
-Patients with peptic ulcers can develop perforation and peritonitis, which can lead to sepsis with severe outcomes.
-These patients are also over-represented in state A5 \cite{moller2008sepsis}.
-Patients with Rheumatoid Arthritis are more likely to develop severe sepsis due to the use of cytokine antagonists, such as DMARD (Disease Modifying Anti-Rheumatoid Drug) and NSAIDs (Non-Steroidal Anti-Inflammatory Drug).
-This masks symptoms of severe infection, leading to the delay of diagnosis of sepsis~\cite{baghai2001fatal}.
-We find that patients in state A6, in which liver and coagulation systems are primarily affected, had rheumatoid arthritis as a pre-existing condition.
-Valvular heart disease patients develop septic shock due to bacterial endocarditis, and mortality in infective endocarditis remains high \cite{olmos2013contemporary}.
-These patients are also over-represented in state A6 (third in mortality rate).
+Studies have shown inflammatory response during the tumor progression \cite{liu2015inflammation,zhao2021inflammation}.
+We find that patients with metastatic cancer are over-represented in state A2.
+The effect of diabetes on the outcome of sepsis remains controversial \cite{costantini2021type, schuetz2011diabetes, chang2012diabetic, esper2009effect}.
+We find that patients with uncomplicated diabetes are over-represented in state A3 and that patients with complicated diabetes are over-represented in state A4 (highest mortality rate).
+Fluid and electrolyte imbalances are commonly observed in critically ill patients with compromised kidney function\cite{lee2010fluid, jung2016electrolyte}.
+We find that patients with fluid and electrolyte imbalances are over-represented in state A4.
+Our etiological analysis, presented in \textcolor{black} {Fig} \ref{fig:etiological} in Appendix, also shows other associations between comorbidity profiles and sepsis states.
+However, these associations might not be statistically significant.
+Further virtual clinical trials \cite{hernan2010causal} are needed to validate these associations.